Reality star Joe Exotic says zoo has better living conditions than Atlanta Federal Penitentiary - NewsBreak

 Reality star Joe Exotic says zoo has better living conditions than Atlanta Federal Penitentiary

-Reality star Joe Exotic says zoo has better living conditions than Atlanta Federal Penitentiary Channel 2 Action News has reported on the security and safety issues that have plagued the prison for years.

-ATLANTA — Famed reality star Joe Exotic is now in the Atlanta’s federal prison, according to his official Instagram account, and he took to social media to complain about the conditions.
+Famed reality star Joe Exotic is now in Atlanta’s federal prison, according to his official Instagram account, and he took to social media to complain about the conditions.

 In a post on Instagram, he said: